SystemFw/blog/content/staging/paxos-failures.md

 ### Quorums

+TODO: this section should not make precise claims about fault tolerance or you need to get into write repair.
+Instead, we'd just say we increase storage servers, and then talk about consistency.
+We can then frame the 2f + 1 acceptors as a requirements for writes to be possible.

 Let's add more storage servers.
 Say we're tolerating 2 failures, so `f = 2`, and we have 8 storage servers.
 How many of those does a writer need to write to before returning success?